 The future looks faster

 Even if the pandemic hit the industry hard, there is a light at the end of the tunnel, with passenger traffic recovering and big plans to use and expand HS infrastructure more than ever.
-In terms of planned expansions of the HS rail lines, the Asia-Pacific region is again the front runner, intending to build more than 25,000 kilometers in the coming years, followed by Europe with almost 20,000 kilometers of rail planned.
-The latter got a massive project off the ground to connect, modernize, and expand the HS network in the old continent.
-This project, also called the TEN-T (Trans-European Transport Network), has been going around since the 90s, but it was only in 2021 that the main nine corridors planned extended significantly.
+In terms of planned expansions of the HS rail lines, the Asia-Pacific region is again the front runner, intending to build more than 25,000 kilometers in the coming years, followed by Europe with nearly 9,400 kilometers of rail planned.
+The latter got a massive project off the ground to connect, modernize, and expand the HS network on the continent.
+This project, also called the TEN-T (Trans-European Transport Network), has been going since the 90s, but it was only in 2021 that the main nine corridors planned extended significantly.
 The nine corridors linking the most critical nodes in the continent are to be completed by 2030.The third region in the world with the most ambitious HS plans is North America, mainly driven by the U.S., working on implementing HS to connect one of the biggest countries in the world.
 In 2021, the U.S. Congress passed the Bipartisan Infrastructure Law, which provides around 66 billion U.S. dollars to boost the rail network to offer a faster, safer, sustainable, and more reliable service.
+In December 2023, this commitment was followed up by awarding 8.2 billion U.S. dollars to the development of ten high-speed rail projects.